outsparkled/DCMC/README.md

 ## Setup
 To set up the plugin, put it into your plugins folder and start the server.
 Paste your Bot Token & the channel ID of the discord channel you want your MC chat to be sent to into config.yml.
 Then restart the server.
-Please note that reloading will suffice, an actual restart is required.
+Please note that reloading will not suffice, an actual restart is required.

 ## Usage